-IMMUNITY FOR VICTIMS, GOOD SAMARITAN AND AT RISK STUDENTS POLICY Immunity for Victims

-King's College encourages the good faith reporting of crimes by victims.
-This includes violations of the Student Code of Conduct.
-Students are sometimes hesitant to report to College officials for fear of self-incrimination (e.g., the reporting student was drinking underage at the time of the incident).
+IMMUNITY FOR VICTIMS, GOOD SAMARITAN AND AT RISK STUDENTS' POLICY reporting student was drinking underage at the time of the incident).
 It is in the best interests of the College community that as many victims as possible choose to report to College officials.
 To encourage reporting, King's College pursues a policy of offering victims of crimes immunity from sanctions if that victim is found in violation of the College's alcohol policy in relation to the incident.
 The College will require education and/or counseling.
 King's College hopes these actions will help students make better choices in the future.
 Repeat incidents, however, will result in referral for student conduct violation and sanctions equal to the sanctions of a second offense.